scribe-security/docs/docs/how-to-run-scribe/valint/policies.md

 * Origin of artifact: The artifact should originate from an expected source, as specified by the `match` [origin labels](##origin-context).
 For instance, you can verify that an artifact is generated from a particular pipeline or repository.
 * Artifact details: The module applies to a specific artifact or any group of artifacts, as specified by the `match` [subject labels](##subject-context).
-* Policy as code: The module allows extention of the verfication using custom scripts, as specified by the `script` input.
+* Policy as code: The module allows extension of the verfication using custom scripts, as specified by the `script` input.

 ### Use cases
 The verify artifact module can be used to enforce compliance with specific supply chain requirements, such as: